Toshiba's shares tank as nuclear worries intensify

 Toshiba's nuclear crisis is rattling investors again.

-Shares in the troubled Japanese conglomerate plunged as much as 10% Tuesday after it failed to report earnings at the scheduled time.
-The company wasn't able to say when the information would be made available.
+Shares in the struggling Japanese conglomerate plunged as much as 10% Tuesday after it failed to report earnings at the scheduled time.
+The unexpected move left a cloud of uncertainty over how much trouble the company is in from a big bet on the nuclear industry that turned sour.

 Toshiba (TOSBF) had been expected to report a massive loss tied to its takeover of a U.S. nuclear construction business.

 But rather than giving investors clarity on the matter, Toshiba left them hanging Tuesday.
-Its shares are now down 47% since news of the problems at its nuclear business first emerged.
+Its shares closed down 8% for the day and have almost halved in value since news of the problems at its nuclear business first emerged.

+Toshiba announced later in the day that it was seeking permission to delay its earnings report by a month, citing the need to investigate the accounting process at the U.S. nuclear division.

 Related: Uranium stocks are booming, thanks to Trump